List of West Australian Football League premiers

-This is a list of the West Australian Football League premiers, the premier state-based Australian rules football league in Western Australia, and includes premiers of the Western Australian Football Association (1885–1906), West Australian Football League (1907-1924), Western Australian Football League (1925-1927), Western Australian National Football League (1928–1979), West Australian Football League (1980-1989), WA State League (1990), West Australian Football League (1991-1996), Westar Rules (1997–2000) and West Australian Football League (2001-Present).
+This is a list of the West Australian Football League premiers, the premier state-based Australian rules football league in Western Australia, and includes premiers of the Western Australian Football Association (1885–1906), West Australian Football League (1907-1924, 1980-1989, 1991-1996 and 2001-present), Western Australian Football League (1925-1927), Western Australian National Football League (1928–1979), WA State League (1990), and Westar Rules (1997–2000).

 In 1967, WAFL football historian Dave Clement discovered a discrepancy between the official premiership list as published by the league and what he had determined from examination of records from the time.
 The original list has Fremantle winning six of the first seven premierships; however, documentation was found that the Unions club had won three premierships in succession.
 The discrepancy was not officially acknowledged and fixed until the League's centenary in 1985.

 In the early years, a number of cups were awarded to clubs who won the premiership, including the "Dixson Cup" and the "Farley Cup".

 On March 27, 1907, the WAFA was renamed the West Australian Football League (WAFL).

-The 1907 grand final ended in a controversial manner, after Perth were awarded their first premiership by protesting the results.
+The 1907 grand final ended in a controversial manner, after Perth won their first premiership after a protest.

 On Wednesday October 12, 1927, the WAFL was renamed the Western Australian National Football League (WANFL) – the "national" in the name being adopted by the SANFL, TANFL and other leagues when the Australian Football Council became the Australian National Football Council earlier in that year.